What Can The Finance Department and HR Learn From Each Other About Balancing Short- and Long-Term Goals?

 While there are many differences in the roles played by HR and finance departments, there are also many similarities between the skills needed by each.
 Both departments need to find a way to balance their investment in short- and long-term goals so they can keep the company running smoothly.
 And they can learn a lot from each other about how to achieve those goals.

-Capex Planning Software
+Capex planning Software

 Herzberg’s Theory